Woking and Surrey Heath Borough Councils planning applications

 Knaphill

+2024/0193: Retrospective Variation of Condition 1 (Approved Plans) of PLAN/2023/0792 (Retrospective Variation of Condition 2 (Approved Plans) of PLAN/2022/0547 (Demolition of existing dwelling and erection of replacement dwelling)) to increase the height of the single-storey rear element, increase the height of the two-storey front projection and alterations to fenestration.
+(Amended Plans).
+21 Oak Tree Road

-2024/0242: Erection of a single-storey rear extension following demolition of the existing rear extension.
-Proposed front porch.
-Marlheath, 179 Old Woking Road
+2024/0349: Erection of a first-floor side extension, a single-storey rear extension following demolition of existing conservatory.
+36 Lane End Drive

 Surrey Heath Borough Council